jrroman/EvergreenWiki/Getting-Started.md

 #### Build

-Compiling the main Evergreen processes is done by simply running `./build.sh`, which will compile them into the `bin` directory.
+Compiling the main Evergreen processes is done by simply running `make build`, which will compile them into the `bin` directory.

 Cross-compiling the agent is a little trickier.
 Cross-compilation requires building Go from source (see above).
-You must then run `go run vendor/src/github.com/laher/goxc/goxc.go -t` to set up your tool chain before any cross compilation can take place.
+You must then run `go run vendor/github.com/laher/goxc/goxc.go -t` to set up your tool chain before any cross compilation can take place.
-After this is done, run `./build_agent.sh`, which will compile the agent for all of our supported platforms.
+After this is done, run `make agents clis`, which will compile the agent for all of our supported platforms.

 ## Configure and Run